square/maven-archeologist/README.md

 ## Possible uses

   * Build a dependency graph scanning/analysis tool
-  * Use in non-maven build tools for easier use of maven resolution
+  * Use in non-Maven build tools for easier use of Maven resolution
   * Pre-fetching artifacts to permit later off-line function.
   * ...